 When it’s time to buy a new RV, it can be intimidating.
 The two biggest fears most people have are choosing the wrong RV and paying too much for an RV.
 It’s a huge investment, so before you hit the dealerships to shake hands with an RV salesman, know what you need and have your budget in mind.
 Make sure you’ve done some research, so you’re not throwing yourself to the lions.

 Once you step onto the property of an RV dealership, there’s always a salesperson ready to greet you and start showing you the latest models.
 To make sure you don’t get ripped off, there are a few things you should know.
 Let’s take a look so you can enter this process confidently.

 What Should I Not Tell My RV Salesman?

 When shopping for a new RV, it’s important to listen closely to what the salesperson is telling you (and not telling you).
 But it’s just as important to know what you should and shouldn’t say.

 For example, never tell an RV salesperson that you’re new to RVing and are buying your first rig.
 This may lead the salesperson to try to get you to buy something you don’t need.
 You’ll be spending more money than necessary.

-You also don’t want to tell the salesperson that you’re paying in cash or you have a trade-in – at least not in the beginning.
-Save that information for later when you’re negotiating a deal or after the deal is made.
+You also don’t want to tell the salesperson that you’re paying in cash, or you have a trade-in—at least not in the beginning.
+Save that information for later when you’re negotiating a deal.

 This is true for your credit score as well.
 Don’t talk about your credit until you go to financing.
 The RV salesman doesn’t need to know this information.
 It won’t help you to talk about cash, trade-in value, or credit until after you’ve solidified the very best price.